holtrop/propane/doc/user_guide.md

   * a reduced `Values`'s parser value has a type of `Value[]`.
   * a reduced `KeyValue`'s parser value has a type of `Value[string]`.

-When AST generation mode is active, the `ptype` functionality works differently.
+When tree generation mode is active, the `ptype` functionality works differently.
 In this mode, only one `ptype` is used by the parser.
 Lexer user code blocks may assign a parse value to the generated `Token` node by assigning to `$$` within a lexer code block.